 SAVVY TIP: Automatic enrolment means you’re put into your employer’s pension without having to sign up.
 You can opt out if you want to.

 However, if you have been automatically enrolled into your workplace pension and you are currently paying 3% of your salary, you will have to pay more from April 6th.
 This is when your pension contributions increase and when your employer has to pay in more to your pension for you.

 How much extra will you pay?

-Until April 5th, people who were automatically enrolled paid 0.8% of their salary into their workplace pension.
-They then received 0.2% by way of tax relief from the government and their employer had to pay in 1% of their salary, making a total of 2% in all.
+Until April 5th, 2019, people who are automatically enrolled pay in 2.4% of their salary into their workplace pension.
+They then receive 0.6% by way of tax relief from the government and their employer has to pay in 2% of their salary, making a total of 5% in all.

 SAVVY TIP: Tax relief means that some of the money you’d normally pay in tax is paid into your pension.
 If you are a higher rate taxpayer, you can claim back extra tax relief through your self assessment form if your pension contributions aren’t made from your untaxed earnings.
 You can read more about tax relief on pensions in my article.
 If you pay income tax in Scotland, the tax relief you can claim will be based on the income tax rate you pay.
 The only exception is if you pay tax at the new starter rate, in which case you can still claim tax relief at 20%.

-From April 6th, the pension contributions increase means employees and other workers will pay 2.4% of their salary into their pension, government tax relief will be 0.6%, and their employer will pay in 2%, making a total of 5% in all (these are rates for basic rate taxpayers).
+From April 6th 2019, the pension contributions increase means employees and other workers will pay 4% of their salary into their pension, government tax relief will be 1%, and their employer will pay in 3%, making a total of 8% in all.

 What difference will the extra contributions make?